Learn how to organize a small closet with some simple tools to maximize space and store all of your clothes neatly!

 Honestly, when we started down this closet organizing road, I thought we would probably hack up an existing bookshelf or build something ourselves, but when we discovered the ALGOT system at IKEA, we decided to rethink our original plan.
 (This is not a sponsored post for IKEA, btw.
 We just really love this closet system!)

-Need more details about how to measure for an IKEA ALGOT closet system?
+Need more details about how to measure for an IKEA ALGOT/BOAXEL closet system?
 See this post.

 3. Fix broken systems.